Digital immortality: Postmortem privacy and digital immortality

 As AI-enabled replicas interact with the world, concerns emerge about the privacy and autonomy of the deceased.
 According to Vinícius Ferreira Galvão, their article, "Discussing human values in digital immortality: towards a value-oriented perspective", they had stated questions to how ethical issues are regarded after the death of an individual.
 Questions like "Who owns the data related to the deceased if he/she has not delegated an heir?
 If a perfect digital copy of the deceased is possible, should it be treated similarly as any human being?" arise.

 According to Fiorenza Gamba, "Holograms, digital twins and chatbots are increasingly used to reproduce the likenesses, behaviours and emotions of the deceased.
 Moreover, such technologies enable these replicas to interact with the survivors."
 She also notes that digital immoratility can pose privacy concerns.

 Legal implications

 According to Bell and Gray's article "Digital Immortality", digital immortality manifests in various forms, from one-way immortality where data is preserved for future generations to two-way immortality where individuals can communicate with artificial versions of the deceased.

-Feasibility of mind uploading

-David Pearce, a prominent advocate of transhumanism, challenges the feasibility of uploading human brains into computers.
-He argues that while computers are capable of executing complex computations, they lack the ability to replicate the subjective experiences and sentience inherent to consciousness because they cannot solve the phenomenal binding problem.
-Pearce emphasizes that consciousness is not merely a byproduct of data processing but involves qualitative, non-computational phenomena that current and foreseeable technologies cannot replicate.
-This perspective casts doubt on the notion that minds can be fully transferred to a digital substrate.